 Preheat the oven to 130°C (fan)/150°C/gas mark 2

-Heat the oil in a large casserole dish with a lid.
-Add the carrots and onions, cover and cook for 10-15 minutes with the lid on, stirring occasionally, until soft.
-Add all the remaining ingredients apart from the stock and beans.
-Stir well and cook for 10 minutes.
-Then blend into a smooth sauce.
+Heat 1 tbsp olive oil in a large casserole dish with a lid.
+Add 3 medium chopped carrots and 1 chopped onion, stir, cover and cook for 10-15 minutes with the lid on, stirring occasionally, until soft.

-Add the beans and the stock or water, stir well and cook in the pre-heated oven for 3-4 hours with the lid on.
+Add two tins of haricot beans beans and 275ml hot vegetable stock and stir well.
+Place in the pre-heated oven for 3-4 hours with the lid on.
 Stir occasionally.
-Season to taste.
+Season with salt and pepper to taste.

 *For the best flavour use black treacle and brown sugar.
 However, if you are cooking for a young baby you may choose to leave this out.